 “Pakistan is facing a challenging economic environment, with lacklustre growth, elevated inflation, high indebtedness, and a weak external position” Ernesto Ramirez Rigo, who led the I.M.F. mission to Pakistan, said in a news release Sunday.

-The IMF offers a total of 10 programmes through its PRGT (Poverty Reduction Growth Trust) and GRA (General Resource Account).
-Of these, Pakistan has taken loans under four of these programmes.
+The IMF offers a total of 10 programs through its PRGT (Poverty Reduction Growth Trust) and GRA (General Resource Account).
+Of these, Pakistan has taken loans under four of these programs.
 Not all 21 of these agreements are what we call ‘bail-outs’.
 Pakistan has entered 12 bailouts.